-Although a lot of patients who have wear and tear problems in their spine do not have symptoms, the proportion of patients will develop pain affected both their spine, and their legs and or arms.
+Although a lot of patients who have wear and tear problems in their spine do not have symptoms, the proportion of patients will develop pain affecting both their spine and their legs and or arms.

 Not uncommonly patients will also experience pain radiating down one or both legs.
 This is usually due to pinching of the nerves in the spine, secondary to the wear and tear processes that are taking place.
 Typically this affects patients by reducing the distance they are able to walk before they develop pain in their legs which will often cause them to stop walking and sit down.

 In patients in whom symptoms are not settling and who indeed have been present for longer than 6 to 8 weeks investigations are a sensible way forward.
 These would include often plain x rays or sometimes MRI scans which give a very accurate picture of what is going on in the spine.
-The MRI scan in particular can identify whether there is significant pinching or narrowing around the nerves.
+The MRI scan, in particular, can identify whether there is significant pinching or narrowing around the nerves.
 If patients are suspected of having osteoporosis or if there is a family history of osteoporosis then it is often sensible to arrange Dexa scans to confirm this diagnosis.

 - It is undoubtedly the case that most patients who have back pain in combination with leg pain can and should be managed without the need for surgical intervention.